Histogram equalization: Overview

-Modifications of this method use multiple histograms, called subhistograms, to emphasize local contrast, rather than overall global contrast.
-Examples of such methods include adaptive histogram equalization, contrast limiting adaptive histogram equalization or CLAHE, multipeak histogram equalization (MPHE), and multipurpose beta optimized bihistogram equalization (MBOBHE).
-The goal of these methods, especially MBOBHE, is to improve the contrast without producing brightness mean-shift and detail loss artifacts by modifying the HE algorithm.
+Modifications of this method use multiple histograms, called subhistograms, to emphasize local contrast rather than overall global contrast.
+Examples of such methods include adaptive histogram equalization and variations including, contrast limited adaptive histogram equalization, multipeak histogram equalization, and multipurpose beta-optimized bihistogram equalization (MBOBHE).
+The goal of these methods, especially MBOBHE, is to modify the algorithm to improve the contrast without producing brightness mean-shift and detail loss artifacts.

 A signal transform equivalent to histogram equalization also seems to happen in biological neural networks so as to maximize the output firing rate of the neuron as a function of the input statistics.
 This has been proved in particular in the fly retina.